microsoft/win32-app-isolation/docs/profiler/application-capability-profiler.md

-# Application Capability Profiler (ACP)
+# Application capability profiler (ACP)

 ## Overview

 Packaged applications may need to access resources outside of the sandbox.
 Examples of such resources include user files, pictures, registry items, camera, location, and microphone, among others.
 [Capability declaration](https://learn.microsoft.com/en-us/windows/uwp/packaging/app-capability-declarations) allows sandboxed applications to access some of those resources.
 Declarations are made in the sandboxed application's package manifest.
 See [msix-packaging-tool](../packaging/msix-packaging-tool.md) for reference.

-Application Capability Profiler is a set of tools that help identify what capabilities may need to be declared by an application package, so it's granted the resource access it needs.
+Application capability profiler is a set of tools that help identify what capabilities may need to be declared by an application package, so it's granted the resource access it needs.
 Furthermore, it provides useful diagnostic information on failed access attempts by the application package.

 ## Profiling step 0: set up the target system for profiling